speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] Synchronization Tools.md

 ## Monitor Implementation (Cont.)

-- Resuming Processes within a Monitor
+- Resuming Processes within a Monitor (monitor 내 프로세스들 재개하기!)
   - If several processes queued on condition x, and x.signal()  executed, which should be resumed?
   - FCFS frequently not adequate
 - Condition operation with **priority** (process resumption order)
   - Conditional-wait construct: x.wait(c);
-  - c – integer expression evaluated when the wait operation is  executed.
+  - c – integer expression evaluated when the wait operation is  executed. (우선순위)
-  - value of c (priority number) stored with the name of the process  that is suspended.
+  - value of c (**priority number**) stored with the name of the process  that is suspended.
   - when x.signal is executed, process with smallest associated  priority number is resumed next.